Four Affordable & Stylish Electronic Smoking Pipes

 I don’t think that any of the cheaper e-pipes out there should be considered as an ‘all-day vape’ device.
 They’re all best suited for around the house vaping and parties and such.

 Why?
-They tend to be a bit more complicated, a bit less compact, and they incorporate more ‘cosmetic’ touches than your average eGo or mod.
+They tend to be a bit more complicated, a bit less compact, and they incorporate more ‘cosmetic’ touches than your average cigalike or mod.

 That said, I know a few people who use their cheap e-pipe as their go-to device.
-Whatever works best for you!
+Really, it comes down to finding something that works best for you!

-The Kamry K1000 is what I’d classify as a ‘vanity vape’, a device designed with looks and aesthetics primarily in mind.
-Each one is colourful, attractive and eye-catching.
+Kamry’s popular and affordable K1000 e-pipe is what I’d classify as a ‘vanity vape’, a device designed with looks and aesthetics primarily in mind.
+Form over function.
+Each one is colourful, stylish, attractive and eye-catching.

-Fortunately, that doesn’t diminish the capability of this fun little vape!
+And fortunately, the fun colour and design doesn’t diminish from the capability of this fun little vape!

-It uses a built-in tank clearomizer which comes with the kit.
-This is a passable atomizer with decent vapour and a plastic casing.
+It uses a built-in tank clearomizer which comes included with the kit.
+This is a passable atomizer with decent vapour.
+It’s nothing special, but it works.
 The tank uses a standard X6 V2 atomizer head, which you can replace as you burn through them.
+It features a plastic window instead of glass.

-You’re not limited with atomizers either, as you can upgrade to whatever you like… the Kamry K1000 is compatible with any 510 pieces.
+You’re not limited with atomizers either, as you can upgrade to whatever you like… the Kamry K1000 is compatible with anything with a 510 connection.
 In fact, I highly recommend an upgrade after an initial tryout.
-The tank isn’t bad, but there are better and slicker looking options out there.
+The included tank isn’t bad, but there are better and slicker looking options out there.
+You might even find something that will colour-match your pipe.

 The battery is housed inside the pipe bowl, and it’s fired manually using a button on top of the bowl.

-It utilizes a small 18350 battery, (which you sometimes have to purchase separately, make note!) which provides a decent amount of power for an enjoyable session.
-The voltage is fixed at about 3.7V.
+It utilizes a small 18350 battery, (which you sometimes have to purchase separately, make note!) which provides enough power for an enjoyable session.
+The voltage is fixed at about 3.7V and can’t be adjusted or modded.

 Depending on which brand you choose, you should have about 800 mAh of juice per charge.
-That’s about the same as a standard eGo.
-It probably won’t last all day for a moderate to heavy vaper, but you can always carry a spare battery with you.
+It probably wouldn’t last all day for a moderate to heavy vaper, but because the battery is separate and removable, you can always carry a spare with you.

-The Kamry K1000 is a great looking e-pipe with good reviews and sharp looks.
-It’s top of the list to consider!
+The Kamry K1000 is a great looking, inexpensive e-pipe with good reviews and sharp looks.
+It’s top of the list to consider.

-Smoktech E-Pipe: Well reviewed, solid, simple and awesome
+3) Smoktech E-Pipe: Great reviews, cheap price, solid, simple and awesome

-Another very popular pipe-style electronic cigarette is the Smoktech e-pipe.
-It’s an all-metal beast that should survive a bomb blast.
+Another very popular pipe-style electronic cigarette is the inimitable Smoktech e-pipe.
+It’s an all-metal beast that would probably survive a bomb blast.

 It’s quite a departure from the look and feel of a traditional tobacco pipe.
 The housing is full brass coated with chrome for a sleek appearance.
 That chrome continues up the whole body.